bbenchoff/AGaMEMnon/docs/HARDWARE_VALIDATION.md

 # Hardware qualification

-AGaMEMnon's silicon-qualified feature set is tested on an AG32 development board containing AG32VF303KCU6/AGRV2K and connected through an AGM CMSIS-DAP probe.
+AGaMEMnon's silicon-qualified feature set is tested on the AGM LQFP-48 development board containing an AG32VF303CCT6 with AGRV2KL48 fabric and connected through an AGM CMSIS-DAP probe.

 ```text
 DEVICE_ID  0x40200001  at 0x03000100